feltcute/ModdingDocsMGD/Doc/Reference/CombatOnly/MonsterAttack.rst

 **SetSkipMonsterAttack**
 -------------------------

-``"SetSkipMonsterAttack"`` Sets the focused monster to skip their attack call for the round.
+``"SetSkipMonsterAttack"`` sets the focused monster to skip their attack call for the round.

 ----